SillyTavern/SillyTavern/.github/readme.md

 1. Send pull requests.
 Learn how to contribute: [CONTRIBUTING.md](../CONTRIBUTING.md)
 2. Send feature suggestions and issue reports using the provided templates.
-3. Read this entire readme file and the check the documentation website first, to avoid sending duplicate issues.
+3. Read this entire readme file and check the documentation website first, to avoid sending duplicate issues.

 ## Screenshots